It’s time to teach your child to wipe. But how?

 If you are comfortable, an open door policy on your own wiping is very helpful.
 You don’t need to show them anything, per se, but letting them watch your process and hearing you narrate your own steps is big.

-My feeling was always this: they’re in here anyways with me because heaven forbid I poop alone, why not make it educational?
+My feeling was always this: they’re in the bathroom with me anyways because heaven forbid I poop alone, why not make it educational?

 Like I wrote earlier, for me, this was a very very “hit me like a ton of bricks” moment with each child.
 It’s like choosing a good melon, you just know when it’s time to teach them to wipe and it’s time to start handing over this step of independence to them.